Plan your visit to the Colosseum

 South/west side of Colosseum (opposite main gate)

-Arena & Underground access ticket holders
+Arena & Underground access holders

 Facilities